tamaskenez/somenewlanguage/README.md

 # forrestlang
 Forrest, the new computer language

-*Forrest* is a good name because this language is supposed to be simple yet much more effective than the sophisticated solutions.
+*Forrest* is a good name because this language is supposed to be simple yet capable of all the things one would expect from a language.

 ## Syntax
 - Define a hard-to-read intermediate language first which describes the semantics.
 Final, front-end syntax is for later.